 What Is a Credit Freeze?
-Why Should I Freeze My Credit?
+Should I Freeze My Credit?

 The three major U.S. credit bureaus — Equifax, Experian, and TransUnion — are a source of credit information for other companies.
-Mortgage lenders, credit card companies, car dealerships and other agencies buy your information to decide if you are a good credit risk.
+Mortgage lenders, credit card companies, car dealerships, and other agencies buy access to your credit history to decide if you are a good credit risk.

-Lenders are unlikely to approve loans unless they know you’re a good credit risk, and that requires access to your credit reports.
-So, a credit freeze can help prevent against an identity thief from taking out mortgages or other debt in your name.
+Lenders are unlikely to approve loans unless they know you’re a good credit risk, and that requires them to review your credit reports.
+So, a credit freeze can help protect against, for example, an identity thief taking out a mortgage or other debt in your name.

 There are issues to consider before deciding to place a credit freeze on your credit file.
-For instance, it requires effort and could lead to added costs.
+For one thing, it requires effort.

 How do I place a credit freeze?

-To place a credit freeze on your file, contact each credit reporting agency directly.
+To place a credit freeze on each of your files, you must contact each credit reporting agency directly.
 Instructions are on the company websites: